Last Updated: March 26, 2026

 Aquatic Plants and Decorations

 Panda cory cats are a very popular addition to the freshwater planted aquarium, but their natural waterways actually lack much vegetation at all.
 That being said, these fish love weaving in and out of live background plants.
-It should be noted that they may uproot new plants or loosely planted plants as they sift through the substrate.
+They may uproot new plants or loosely planted plants as they sift through the substrate.

 Otherwise, panda corydoras appreciate rocks and driftwood where they can hide together.